 Sometimes the products we use can actually be hazardous to our health.
 Who will be held liable if the users get injured from operating or using a product?
 This is where product liability comes in.
 Product liability is a part of law that establishes accountability for products which hurt the users.
 The responsible party may be: the manufacturer of the parts, the manufacturer in charge of assembly, the wholesaler, and the retail store owner.

 To establish a product as hazardous, the following flaws or defects must be pointed out clearly:

 Have you or your loved one been involved in a hazardous product accident?
-Call us now at (614) 220-9100 to schedule a consultation.
+Call us now at 614-220-9100 to schedule an appointment.
 Our accomplished hazardous lawyer, Jami S. Oliver, will study your situation carefully, advise you on your legal choices, and vigorously represent you until you get fair and full settlement.